South East Regional Integrated Fall Prevention & Management Strategy

 Regional Integrated Fall Prevention and Management Stakeholder Update

 On June 23, 2016, Strategy Co-Chairs Rhonda Lovell and Megan Jaquith provided a webinar update on the work that had been done to date in the development of the Regional Integrated Fall Prevention and Management Strategy for South East Ontario.
 The webinar provided an opportunity for participants to share their feedback on the drafted strategy as well as information on opportunities to participate in the development and implementation of the strategy.
-To view the recording of the webinar click here.

 - South East Ontario Regional Integrated Falls Prevention & Management Strategy webinar slides June 23, 2016